Supasheet.

 -- Customer dashboard

-CREATE VIEW dashboards.my_account AS
+CREATE VIEW public.my_account AS

 SELECT